couchbaselabs/vagrants/README.md

 allows the hostname to be queried from both the host and the guests.
 For more details see the [landrush README](https://github.com/phinze/landrush).

+# Per-box Caching

+If the user has the *vagrant-cachier* plugin installed, a per-box cache (for e.g. APT, RPM), will be maintained in `~/.vagrant.d/cache/<BOX_NAME>/`.
+For more details see the [vagrant-cachier README](https://github.com/fgrehm/vagrant-cachier).

 # Building Couchbase

 The subdirectory `cbdev_ubuntu_1204` contains a Vagrant configuration for